-When you go anywhere to purchase anything that you need, you will often stumble on hundreds of products that are branded as “disposable”.
-From diapers, napkins, utensils, and even bags and underwear, you will always find a disposable alternative to the things that human use daily.
+We often stumble on hundreds of products that are branded as “disposable”.
+From diapers, napkins, utensils, and even bags and underwear, you will always find a disposable alternative to the things that we use daily.

-Still, a common query among people who use disposable items is how can you determine how many times you can use a disposable item before throwing them away?
-While it is common sense that diapers are a one-time use disposable item, how about other objects like razors?
+Still, a common question among people who use disposable items is how do you determine how many times you can use an item before throwing them away?
+While it is common sense that diapers are a one-time use, how about other objects like razors?
 While disposable razors are labeled as disposable, does this mean that they should also be used only once?

-In this article, we will discuss how many times you can actually use and reuse a disposable razor while also giving you tips on how you can prolong its life.
+In this article, we will discuss how many times you can reuse a disposable razor while also giving you tips on how you can prolong its life.
 To learn about other razor types, read this article about straight and safety razors.

 How Many Times Can You Use You Disposable Razor?